lofcz/FastCloner/README.md

 ```

 You can run the benchmark [locally](https://github.com/lofcz/FastCloner/blob/next/FastCloner.Benchmark/BenchMinimal.cs) to verify the results.
 There are also [third-party benchmarks](https://github.com/AnderssonPeter/Dolly?tab=readme-ov-file#benchmarks) in some of the competing libraries confirming these results.

+### Build Times & IDE Performance

+FastCloner's source generator is carefully engineered for zero impact on IDE responsiveness and swift build times.

+- **Tiered Caching**: We use `ForAttributeWithMetadataName` for highly efficient filtering and strictly separate syntax analysis from code generation.
+- **Smart Models**: Roslyn symbols are immediately projected into lightweight, cache-friendly `TypeModel` records.
+The generator never holds onto compilation symbols, allowing the incremental pipeline to perfectly cache previous results.
+- **No Compilation Trashing**: We avoid expensive `CompilationProvider` combinations that break generator caching.
+Code generation only re-runs when your data models actually change, not on every keystroke or unrelated edit.
+- **Allocation Free**: `EquatableArray` collections ensure that change detection is instant and creates no garbage collection pressure.

 ## Contributing